Surround code fragments with templates

 In the editor, select a block of code that you want to surround with a template.

-Press Ctrl+Alt+T or choose Surround With pop-up that appears, choose one the desired template or start typing the template name to narrow down the list.in the main menu.
+Press Control+Alt+T or choose Surround With popup that appears, choose one the desired template or start typing the template name to narrow down the list.in the main menu.
 In the

 Just start typing the template name when the selection is made.
 Of course, the selection will disappear at first, but as soon as you choose the template in the completion list and press Enter, the selection surrounded with the template will reappear:

-- If the template has editable parameters (i.e. requires user input), JetBrains Rider deploys a hot spot session in the editor and sets the input position at the first parameter.
+If the template has editable parameters (that is, requires user input), JetBrains Rider deploys a hot spot session in the editor and sets the input position at the first parameter.
 Then you can do the following: